 Daniel has been working with data in UK higher education for over 15 years.
 Having previously worked in student data roles within HE providers, Daniel joined the Higher Education Statistics Agency in 2006 with a remit to develop the training and consultancy function – growing its reach from 100 delegates annually to over 3000.
 During his time at HESA Daniel worked with over 150 UK higher education providers and overseas governments across a range of activities such as improving data capture and quality assurance processes, enhancing analysis and league table performance (collaborating closely with HESPA), as well as identifying improvement strategies for data capability and governance.
-In January 2018 Daniel took up the post of Head of External Regulation and Compliance at Arden University with a broad remit across planning and statutory compliance activities.
-Daniel co-authored a chapter on ‘Data capability across the information landscape’ within ‘Higher Education Strategy and Planning: A professional guide’ (Routledge, 2018) and is also a member of the AP Data Futures contact group.
+In January 2018 Daniel took up the post of Director of Planning at Arden University with a broad remit across planning and statutory compliance activities.
+In February 2019 Daniel became Deputy Academic Registrar at the University of Wolverhampton, where he is responsible for student administration and systems.
+Daniel co-authored a chapter on ‘Data capability across the information landscape’ within ‘Higher Education Strategy and Planning: A professional guide’ (Routledge, 2018), and is chair of the HESPA Training Committee.

 When you visit any web site, it may store or retrieve information on your browser, mostly in the form of cookies.
 This information might be about you, your preferences or your device and is mostly used to make the site work as you expect it to.
 The information does not usually directly identify you, but it can give you a more personalised web experience.

 Because we respect your right to privacy, you can choose not to allow some types of cookies.
 Look at the cookies we use below to help you make an informed decision.
 However, blocking some types of cookies may impact your experience of the site and the services we are able to offer.